 For a vertical alignment, Docusnap will ignore the default icon that has been specified.
-In this case, specify the icon to be used for each individual field from the Manage Metatables dialog.
+In this case, specify the icon to be used for each individual field.

-4.2 Captions
+5.2 Captions

 Captions are not linked with any table.
 They are used to organize the objects and therefore help to present the tree structure more clearly.